What is IDIOM all about?

 The 2016-2017 academic year will mark the publication of the eleventh volume of IDIOM.
 Depending on the funds acquired, the Editorial Board has published between five (5) to nine (9) papers in previous years.
 This year, IDIOM is slated to publish at least seven (7) papers—potentially more if sufficient funding can be obtained.

 Copies of the 2015-2016 journal, as well as journals from previous years, are available at the Department of English, located on the 6th floor of the Jackman Humanities Building, on the northwest corner of Bloor and St. George.
 Digital copies of past volumes may be accessed online in the “Volumes” section of our website, and archived print copies may be found via the University of Toronto Libraries catalogue.
-Unfortunately, Volume 7 of IDIOM had a very limited print run, and we do not currently have extra copies available—be sure to let us know if you have copies of Volume 7 and can provide us with some for distribution and archiving purposes.
+Please be advised that, due to limited print runs, we do not have extra hard copies of Volumes 7 or 9 available for distribution to the public, although you may of course view PDF versions of these volumes on this site.

 How can I join the Editorial Board?

 Applications for the 2016-2017 Editorial Board closed on Sunday October 9th, 2016.
 If you are interested in joining the 2017-2018 Editorial Board, we encourage you to visit the “Apply” section of our website to obtain a cursory sense of the application process and some of the positions that may be available next year.
-These guidelines and vacancies will be updated, accompanied by a revised Application Package, in Fall 2017.
+These guidelines and vacancies will be updated, accompanied by a revised Application Package, in late September or early October 2017.